-Tipping – One of my favorites.
+- Tipping – One of my favourites.
 If you and your friends have ever created a personal tipping competition, it is extremely likely that you have been grouped together.
-If one of the bettors in the “group” is great at recognizing what bets to take in one sport, the group as a whole is more than likely to have a reduced stake, due to this person’s expertise and probability of giving away this information.
+If one of the bettors in the “group” is great at recognising what bets to take in one sport, the group as a whole is more than likely to have a reduced stake, due to this person’s expertise and probability of giving away this information.

 Bookmakers have models that will give them an indication of who the winner of a race or matchup will be.
 Someone who does this for fun stands no chance against the fifty traders that do this for a living in companionship with highly developed models.
 You will never win.

 A bookmaker will only survive if it manages to take your money.
-They are not anything alike a charity, they are a business.
+They are not anything like a charity, they are a business.

-The techniques listed above is just the most occurring ones, and there are plenty more.
-I am certain that personalization software will have the capability of pointing out every customer touchpoint or interaction that one has at any given time, so that they accurately can predict our next moves.
+The techniques listed above are the most common ones, but there are plenty more.
+I am certain that personalisation software will have the capability of pointing out every customers touchpoint or interaction that one has at any given time, so that they can predict our next moves.
 Do you want to stay clear of the attention of the Bookies? – Well, Big Brother is always watching you.

 - Do not make more than one account at each bookie, clear your cookies, do not involve social media in your betting, and throw the bookie off a little bit every now and then by placing a bad bet.
 Everything is automatically reported and monitored.